MichaelLee44/Arena-Controls-For-PlayStation-Mini-Controller/README.txt

 Sheath/Draw Weapon - R1
 Pause/Exit - Start
 Jump Forward - Select
+debug mouse speed (do this if your weapon is drawn but your mouse is moving too slow or vice versa) - L2 + R2

 Controls [toggle controls Version]

+Universal-
 Mouse - Dpad
-Toggle Mode for Other Buttons - Select
+Toggle Mode for Other Buttons - Select debug mouse speed (do this if your weapon is drawn but your mouse is moving too slow or vice versa) - L2 + R2

 Mode 1-
 Forward - Triange